Fed rushes to plug cash shortage in short-term loan market

-WASHINGTON — A peculiar thing is happening in financial markets this week — a corner of the financial system where banks and others go for billions of dollars in short-term loans is suddenly in need of cash.
+WASHINGTON — A peculiar thing is happening in financial markets this week: an oft-overlooked corner of Wall Street where banks and others go for billions of dollars in short-term loans is suddenly in need of cash.

-To that end, the Federal Reserve has stepped in to inject about $200 billion into the market over the past three days, with plans for another $75 billion on Friday.
+To that end, the Federal Reserve has stepped in to inject about $200 billion over the past three days, with plans for another $75 billion on Friday.

-The Fed took action after interest rates spiked in a market for funds known as the repo market.
-While there was similar turbulence in the repo market in the period leading up to the financial crisis, economists say there’s no need to worry, the financial system isn’t going to seize up like it did in 2008.
+The Fed took action after interest rates on these short-term loans spiked in a sign that banks and other borrowers were running short of cash.
+While there was similar turbulence in the so-called repo market in the period leading up to the financial crisis, economists say there’s no need to worry this time, the financial system isn’t about to seize up like it did in 2008.

-This marks the Fed’s first major operation in the repo market since the crisis.
+But this marks the Fed’s first major operation in the repo market since the crisis and it has stirred speculation about underlying causes.

+Among the possible causes being suggested by analysts are rising borrowing needs of the federal government and corporations making good on quarterly tax payments.

 The repo market describes billions of dollars of daily operations in which one party lends out cash in exchange for a roughly equivalent value of securities, usually Treasury notes.
 This market allows companies that own lots of securities to gain cash when they need it at cheap rates.